Andrea/andrea.github.io/_posts/2010-11-12-storyq-review.markdown

 - StoryQ
 ---

-We are evaluating BDD frameworks at the moment and I m going through [StoryQ](http://storyq.codeplex.com/).
+We are evaluating BDD frameworks at the moment and I'm going through [StoryQ](http://storyq.codeplex.com/).

 Note: